Seaji06/Seaji06/README.md

 ### 🚀 About Me

-I’m a software developer with a strong focus on **Python and Web Development**.
-I enjoy building practical, efficient, and scalable solutions  from backend systems and automation tools to full-stack web applications.
-I’m constantly learning and improving my skills through real projects and hands-on experience.
+I’m a software developer focused on **Python and modern web development**.
+I build backend systems, automation tools, and full-stack applications using current technologies like **React, Vite, and Next.js**.
+I enjoy turning ideas into reliable, scalable software.

 ---

 ### 💻 What I Do

-- 🐍 Build backend systems and automation tools using Python
+- 🐍 Backend development and automation with Python
-- 🌐 Develop full-stack web applications
+- 🌐 Full-stack web development (REST APIs & UI)
+- ⚡ Build modern frontend apps with React, Vite, and Next.js
-- 🤖 Create automation and web scraping solutions
+- 🤖 Web scraping and browser automation
-- 🎨 Design user-friendly interfaces and dashboards
+- 🎨 Create clean, user-friendly interfaces
-- 📊 Work with data, APIs, and system integrations
+- 📊 API integrations and data processing

 ---